robustness-gym/summvis/README.md

  documents of typical length found in CNN/DailyMail or XSum), and will be greatly expedited by running on a GPU.
   You may wish to first try it with a subset of your data.

-## End-to-end pipeline
+## Generating predictions
-You can also perform preprocessing end-to-end to load any summarization dataset or model predictions into SummVis.
-Instructions for this are provided below.
+The instructions in the previous section assume access to model predictions.
+We also provide tools to load predictions, either by downloading datasets with precomputed predictions or running a script to generate predictions for HuggingFace-compatible models.
+In this section we describe an end-to-end pipeline for using these tools.

 Prior to running the following, an additional install step is required: